-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
 If you view the recording and would like a CE certificate, join the Classroom Management for Early Learning community and go to the edWebinar Archives folder to take the CE quiz.

 Boys are expelled from preschool programs 4.5 times more often than girls.
 African American boys are twice as likely to be expelled as white and Latino children.
 Preschoolers are expelled three times as often as K-12 students.
 These are disturbing statistics, but early childhood educators can reduce expulsions by redirecting the aggressive behavior, tantrums and noncompliance that often lead to expulsion and classroom disruption.

-In this edWebinar, Ruth Hanford Morhard, author of Wired to Move: Facts and Strategies for Nurturing Boys in Early Childhood Settings, will share positive alternatives to expelling preschool boys that will help these children perform better in school and in relationships.
+In this edWebinar, Ruth Hanford Morhard, author of Wired to Move: Facts and Strategies for Nurturing Boys in Early Childhood Settings, shares positive alternatives to expelling preschool boys that will help these children perform better in school and in relationships.
 While the primary focus will be on boys, the strategies will be useful for working with all children.

-Join this live, interactive session to:
+Watch this recorded session to:

 - Gain understanding of the negative effects of preschool expulsions on young boys’ learning, relationships, behavior and future success

 - Learn ways to redirect challenging behaviors that lead to expulsions

 - Discover the positive effects of alternates to expulsion on young boys